Ubuntu show CPU and Memory usages in Top Bar

 Options

-Auto start: - If we turn on this option, application will be started automatically when Ubuntu starts.
+If we turn on this option, the application automatically starts when Ubuntu starts.

-System monitor width: - This option allows us to adjust the width of the notification panel in top bar.
+This option allows us to adjust the width of the notification panel in the top bar.

 Colors

-This section has two options; built-in schemes and color palette.
+This section has two options: Built-in schemes and Color palettes.

-Built-in schemes: - This option allows us to select the color scheme for notification panel from some pre-customized color schemes.
+This option allows us to select the color scheme for the notification panel from some pre-customized color schemes.

-Color palette: - If require, this option allows us to change the color of a single indicator or all indicators individually in selected color scheme.
+This option allows us to change the color of a single indicator or all indicators individually in the selected color scheme.

-In the bottom of the main window, there are three buttons.
-Let’s understand each of them individually.
+At the bottom of the main window, there are three buttons: Advanced, Menu items, and Indicator items.

 Advanced

-If you are monitoring resources for troubleshooting purpose, I highly recommend you to use the text format instead of the graph format.
+If you want to monitor resources for troubleshooting purposes, use the text format instead of the graph format.
+It provides information descriptively.

 Menu items

-Clicking this button also brings a child window that allows us to customize the menu which appears when we click the notification panel.
-This window is also divided in two panes.
-Left pane shows a list of resources which are being currently monitored by this application.
-Right pane contains five control buttons; Add, Remove, Edit, Up and Down.
+This option allows us to customize the menu opened when we click the notification panel.
+This window also divides options into two panes.
+The left pane shows a list of currently monitored resources by this application.
+The right pane contains five control buttons: Add, Remove, Edit, Up, and Down.

-By default this application only monitors CPU, Memory, Network (bandwidth), Swap, Load and disk (read/write speed).
-If we want to monitor any additional resource, we can add that through the Add button.
+By default, this application only monitors usages of CPU, Memory, Network (bandwidth), Swap, Load, and Disk (read/write speed).
+If you want to monitor a additional resource, add that through the Add button.

-Edit button allows us to add any additional functionality or remove current functionality from monitoring for a resource.
-For example, by default this application tracks both downloading and uploading speed of network.
+If you do not want to monitor a resource anymore, select that resource from the left pane and click the Remove button.
+The Edit button allows us to add any additional functionality or remove current functionality from monitoring for a resource.
+For example, by default, this application tracks the downloading and uploading speed of the network.
 If we want to track only the downloading speed, we can remove uploading speed from monitoring.
-For this select network indicator [Net:down$(speed(net.down)),up$(speed(net.up))] from left pane and click Edit.
-Now remove the command which tracks uploading speed [up$(speed(net.up))].
+For this, select network indicator [Net:down$(speed(net.down)),up$(speed(net.up))] from the left pane and click Edit and remove the command which tracks uploading speed [up$(speed(net.up))].

-Up/Down buttons allow us to adjust the order of indicators.
+The Up/Down buttons allow us to adjust the order of indicators.
 For example, if we want to display the Memory usage before the CPU usage, we can do that through these buttons.
-Select Memory indicator from left pane and click the Up button.
-This will put the Memory indicator above the CPU indicator.
+Select the Memory indicator from the left pane and click the Up button.
+It will put the Memory indicator above the CPU indicator.

-Whatever changes we will make in this window will apply in the right click menu box.
+Whatever changes we make in this window, applies in the right-click menu box.

 Indicator items

-Just like previous two buttons, this button also opens a child window.
-This window exactly looks like the window which we saw in previous button except the first line of left pane.
-By default in this window, first line of the left pane is blank.
+Like the previous two buttons, this button also opens a new window.
+This window looks like previous windows except for the first line of the left pane.
+By default, in this window, the first line of the left pane is blank.
+The first line of left pane represents the notification panel.
+Whatever indicator we put in the first line shows its output in the notification panel.

-We can also put multiple indicators in first line.
-For example to view the current CPU usage and Memory usages in top bar as notification, select first line and click Edit button.
-Now insert the Memory indicator just after the CPU indicator.
+We can also put multiple indicators in the first line.
+For example, to view the current CPU and Memory usage in the top bar as a notification, select the first line, click the Edit button, and insert the Memory indicator just after the CPU indicator.

-Once necessary indicators are added, click close button twice (first to close the child window and second to close the main window) to apply the changes.
+After adding the necessary indicators, click the Close button twice (first to close the child window and second to close the main window) to apply the changes.

 Uninstalling application